 Integrated marketing marries the traditional and the digital, the outbound with the inbound, thereby introducing new levels of data accessibility to traditional marketing techniques.
 As with the Casper example cited earlier, this data can be used to help attribute ROI to specific marketing efforts.
 However, that is not the only role data plays in this process.
 Good data can also positively impact your future campaign success.
 Just as data gathered from digital campaigns improves customer segmentation, enables strategic automation, and improves campaign design, data collected in an integrated campaign can have the same effect.

 Of course, for best results, you need to be working with clean, high-quality data streamlined through a great data management platform.
 That’s where ReachForce comes in.
-To learn more about how ReachForce SmartForms can help you optimize lead generation and improve your impact on revenue, sign up for a free trial and get a demo today.
+To learn more about how ReachForce SmartForms can help you optimize lead generation and improve your impact on revenue, get a demo today.